Warning! This page contains unmarked spoilers from Episode I and II! Caution advised!

 - Brought Down to Badass: From a genetic standpoint.
-Most Miralukas are Force-sensitive and call upon it to see for them.
-The Kur'Ada aren't born with a natural awareness of the Force and thus are truly blind and must rely on cybernetic optical implants.
+Most Miraluka are Force-sensitive and call upon it to see for them.
+The Kur'Ada aren't born with as natural an awareness of the Force and thus are truly blind and must rely on cybernetic optical implants.
 This gets inverted later, as they learn to reconnect with the Force.

-- Electronic Eye: A disturbingly-placed one on each warrior since Miralukas don't have eyes in the first place.
+- Electronic Eye: A disturbingly-placed one on each warrior since Miraluka don't have eyes in the first place.